Sony RX100 V vs YI M1

 It is notable that the M1 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The RX100 V does not feature such an accessory-socket.

-Both the RX100 V and the M1 are recent models that are part of the current product line-up.
-The RX100 V replaced the earlier Sony RX100 IV, while the M1 does not have a direct predecessor.
+Both the RX100 V and the M1 have been discontinued, but can regularly be found used on ebay.
+The RX100 V was replaced by the Sony RX100 VI, while the M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and YI websites.

 So what is the bottom line?
 Is the Sony RX100 V better than the YI M1 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Sony Cyber-shot DSC-RX100 V:

 - Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 1040k dots).

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.